Updated June 19, 2023

 What is IDE?

-It is a software application which defines the visual representation of the location of the files easily and makes it more understandable for the user.
-It contains development tools such as text editors, code libraries, compilers, and test platforms and consists of at least build automation tools, and a debugger.
+It is a software application that defines the visual representation of the location of the files easily and makes it more understandable for the user.
+It contains development tools such as text editors, code libraries, compilers, and test platforms and consists of at least build automation tools and a debugger.

-Net Beans and Eclipse are good examples of IDE, which contains a compiler, interpreter, or both; other IDE’s such as Sharp Develop and Lazarus do not include these tools.
-IDE’s have the capability of using the functionality of multiple programming processes in a single process.
-Some IDE’s will work on a specific programming language, and also they contain cross-language capabilities.
-IDE’s such as Eclipse, ActiveState Komodo, IntelliJ IDEA, My Eclipse, Oracle JDeveloper, Net Beans, Codenvy and Microsoft Visual Studio supports multiple languages.
+Net Beans and Eclipse are good examples of IDE which contain a compiler, interpreter, or both; other IDEs, such as Sharp Develop and Lazarus do not include these tools.
+IDEs can use the functionality of multiple programming processes in a single process.
+Some IDEs will work in a specific programming language and contain cross-language capabilities.
+IDEs such as Eclipse, ActiveState Komodo, IntelliJ IDEA, My Eclipse, Oracle JDeveloper, Net Beans, Codenvy, and Microsoft Visual Studio support multiple languages.

-In today’s market, you can see a variety of IDE’s, which turns code into functioning applications and programs.
+In today’s market, you can see various IDEs that turn code into functioning applications and programs.

-Following are the best IDE software’s use for the development of an application:
+The following are the best IDE software used for the development of an application: